willconant/yield-on-promise/README.md

     }

 In the example, `addLater()` returns a promise that is resolved with the sum of its arguments on the next turn of the event loop.
-The function that is run in the fiber is able to pause execution until the promise is resolved by passing the promise to `yop()`.
+The function that runs in the fiber is able to pause execution until the promise is resolved by passing the promise to `yop()`.

 ## Why does this exist? ##